 Whale Watching Week

-HOLD ON, whale watching week is December 27-31?
-Someone check my schedule!
-I have no one to entertain.
+Let me check my schedule!
+I have no one in town to entertain.
 I just really like whales.

 Might as well, right?
 If it starts pouring and everyone’s grumpy, at least you can see the falls from the road/parking lot.